samthor/dhost/README.md

 Don't use it in any sort of production.
 It reqiures Node 14+.

+# Running

+Run `dhost -h` for flags.
+By default, this hosts only on `localhost`, on the first available port 9000 or above, and copies the serving URL to your clipboard (works on macOS, _or_ if the optional `clipboardy` is found).

+If you need to serve CORS requests, run with `-c`; if you need to rewrite ESM imports in JS files, run with `-m`.

 # Magic

 The goal of this server is not to surprise you, and to avoid magic where possible.